-Also, if they are following the Personalised Education Team programme, they will follow a bespoke curriculum path.
-PET programme pupils’ study includes access to vocational courses which provide accreditations and experience relevant to their Post 16 career choices.
+The Personalised Education Team (PET) offers a bespoke curriculum path for the most complex of pupils.
+The programme of study includes additional access to vocational courses, which provide accreditations and experience relevant to their Post 16 career choices.

-We strive to ensure our young people are developing the skills and knowledge they need to make and implement informed and aspirational career decisions throughout their working life.
-We do so through a comprehensive programme of: Careers Education, Information, Advice and Guidance (CEIAG) which we continuously seek to improve in line with the Gatsby Benchmarks of good practice (DFE- Careers Strategy 12.17) Our programme includes exposure to the workplace and their employees, the full range of post 16 learning provisions and access to personal guidance and planning.
-We ensure that our pupils all have realistic plans in place to take their first step towards employment on leaving our school.
+A comprehensive programme of: Careers Education, Information, Advice and Guidance (CEIAG), in line with the Gatsby Benchmarks of good practice (DFE- Careers Strategy 12.17) help pupils make informed and aspirational career decisions.
+Our programme includes exposure to the workplace and their employees, the full range of post 16 learning provisions and access to personal guidance and planning.
+We ensure that our pupils all have realistic plans in place, to take their first step towards employment, on leaving school.